digiaiiris/zabbix-agent/archive/readme.md

 * **zabbix-agent.service**
   * systemd service file, used to run agent as a service

-## Creation of installation package
+## Creation of the installation package
 **Compress the zabbix_agent directory** \
 `tar -zxvf zabbix_agent-5.0.8-linux-ppc64le.tar.gz zabbix_agent`